boa-dev/boa/README.md

 Now, all that's left to do is `cargo run`.

 Congrats!
-You've executed your first `JavaScript` using `Boa`!
+You've executed your first JavaScript code using Boa!

 ## 🔎 Documentation

-For more information on `Boa`'s API.
-Feel free to check out our documentation.
+For more information on Boa's API, feel free to check out our documentation.

 [**API Documentation**](https://docs.rs/boa_engine/latest/boa_engine/)

 ## 🏅 Conformance

-To know how much of the _ECMAScript_ specification does Boa cover, you can check out results running the _ECMASCript Test262_ test suite [here](https://boajs.dev/conformance).
+To know more details about Boa's conformance surrounding the _ECMAScript_ specification, you can check out our _ECMASCript Test262_ test suite results [here](https://boajs.dev/conformance).

 ## 🪚 Contributing